-Responsible for the Admissions and Student Aid offices, he oversees all aspects of the application process, Veteran Affairs, and Financial Aid to help students finance their education.
-The Director also works with others on campus to foster a climate of engagement and collaboration within the campus community, as well the local community.
+Responsible for the Admissions and Student Aid offices, the Director of Enrollment Management oversees all aspects of the application process, Veteran Affairs, and Financial Aid to help students finance their education.
+This position also works with others on campus to foster a climate of engagement and collaboration within the campus community, as well as the local community.

-The Director of Finance and Business is responsible for overseeing the operating budget of the campus, including forecasting, planning, auditing, and approval of expense documents.
+The Financial Officer is responsible for overseeing the operating budget of the campus, including forecasting, planning, auditing, and approval of expense documents.
 Additional oversight includes the collection of tuition and assisting students with their accounts.
-The director works with the campus chancellor and reports to the Corporate Controller's office at University Park.
+This role works with the campus chancellor and reports to the Office of the Corporate Controller at University Park.

 The Director of Campus Development is responsible for providing leadership, strategic direction, management, and coordination for all fundraising efforts.
 The director plays a key role in identifying, cultivating, and soliciting major donors to ensure the campus's programs and goals are realized.